Tensor tomography on Cartan-Hadamard manifolds: Geometric facts

 We denote by $\tf{m}(M)$ the set of $C^1$-smooth symmetric covariant $m$-tensor fields and by $\tf{m}_x(M)$ the symmetric covariant $m$-tensors at point $x$.
 Following \cite{DS11} (where more details are also given), we define the map $\lambda_x \colon \tf{m}_x(M) \to C^\infty(S_x M)$,

 which is given in local coordinates by

-If $\tf{m}_x(M)$ and $C^\infty(S_x M)$ are endowed with their usual $L^2$-inner products, then $\lambda_x$ is an isomorphism and even isometry up to a factor.
-It smoothly depends on $x$ and hence we get an embedding $\lambda \colon \tf{m}(M) \to C^1(SM)$.
-The mapping $\lambda$ identifies symmetric covariant $m$-tensor fields with homogeneous polynomials (with respect to $v$) of degree $m$ on $SM$.
+The map $\lambda$ smoothly depends on $x$ and hence we get an embedding $\lambda \colon \tf{m}(M) \to C^1(SM)$.
+The map $\lambda$ identifies symmetric \emph{trace-free} covariant $m$-tensor fields with spherical harmonics (with respect to $v$) of degree $m$ on $SM$.
+More precisely, if $\tf{m}_x(M)$ and $C^\infty(S_x M)$ are endowed with their usual $L^2$-inner products, then $\lambda_x$ is an isomorphism, and even an isometry up to a factor, from the set of trace-free symmetric $m$-tensors at $x$ onto the set of spherical harmonics (with respect to $v$) of degree $m$ on $S_x M$ (see \cite[Lemma 2.4 and subsequent remarks]{DS11}).
 We will use this identification and do not always write $\lambda$ explicitly.

 The symmetrization of a tensor is defined by

 where $\Pi_m$ is the permutation group of $\{1,\dots,m\}$.
 From the above expression we see that if a covariant $m$-tensor field $f$ is in $E_\eta^1(M)$ or $P_\eta^1(M)$ for some $\eta > 0$, then so is $\sigma f$ too.
 Furthermore, for $f \in \tf{m}(M)$ one has